code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 ---
 title: "Spring JMS - ActiveMQ Boot Example"
 permalink: /2017/05/spring-jms-activemq-boot-example.html
-excerpt: "A detailed step-by-step tutorial on how to setup ActiveMQ in combination with Spring JMS using Spring Boot autoconfiguration."
+excerpt: "A detailed step-by-step tutorial on how to autoconfigure ActiveMQ in combination with Spring JMS using Spring Boot."
 date: 2017-05-08
 modified: 2017-05-08
 header:
   teaser: "assets/images/spring-jms-teaser.jpg"
 categories: [Spring JMS]
-tags: [Autoconfig, Autoconfiguration, ActiveMQ, Apache ActiveMQ, Consumer, Example, Maven, Producer, Spring, Spring Boot, Spring JMS, Tutorial]
+tags: [Autoconfig, Autoconfiguration, ActiveMQ, Apache ActiveMQ, Example, Maven, Spring, Spring Boot, Spring JMS, Tutorial]
-published: false
+published: true
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

 [Spring Boot auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) will try to automatically configure your Spring application based on the JAR dependencies that are available.
-In other words if the <var>???</var> is on the classpath and you have not manually configured any `ConnectionFactory`, `JmsTemplate` or `JmsListenerContainerFactory` beans, then Spring Boot will auto-configure them for you using default values.
+In other words if the `spring-jms` and `activemq-broker` dependencies are on the classpath and you have not manually configured any `ConnectionFactory`, `JmsTemplate` or `JmsListenerContainerFactory` beans, then Spring Boot will auto-configure them for you using default values.

 To illustrate this behavior we will start from a previous [Spring JMS tutorial]({{ site.url }}/2017/05/spring-jms-activemq-consumer-producer-example.html) in which we send/receive messages to/from an Apache ActiveMQ queue using Spring JMS.
 The original code will be reduced to a bare minimum in order to demonstrate Spring Boot's autoconfiguration.